Troubleshooting Cayosoft Administrator Active Directory DC Connection Issues

 Active Directory Web Service is not running on Domain Controller specified for domain in Managed Domains table or in Forest settings in Home > Configuration > Connected Systems Extensions > Active Directory.

-To get DC specified as GC for a forest you need to click on Configure... link on forest header.
+To get DC specified as GC for a forest you need to click the Configure... link on forest header.

 Resolution

-Check that Active Directory Web Service is running on the Domain Controller:
+Check that the Active Directory Web Service is running on the Domain Controller:

-- Start Active Directory Web Services if it is not running.
+Start the Active Directory Web Services if it is not running.

 Cause